-To add air to the oleo struts, a strut pump is attached at the air valve and the oleo pumped up to the proper position.
+To add air to the oleo struts, a strut pump is attached to the air valve and the oleo pumped to the proper position.
 To add oil, first release the air through the valve, allowing the oleo to compress fully.
-Next remove the air value core and fill the unit through this opening.
-Then compress the oleo to within 1/4'' of full compression, allowing air and excess oil to escape.
-Then reinsert the value core and pump up the strut.
+Next remove the air valve core and fill the unit through this opening.
+Then compress the oleo to within 1/4 inch of full compression, allowing air and excess oil to escape.
+Then reinsert the valve core and inflate the strut to the proper position.